 As you can see, these students reached across disciplines, were creative in their project designs and goals, and achieved their desired outcomes in such a way that their educational experience was not just enhanced, but it was markedly improved.

 In order to propose an HLBC and get it approved, a student must take several steps, all of which must be completed in a timely manner.
 Late applications and late submissions will not be accepted, under any circumstances.
 Please read both the “Polices” and “Guidelines” sections below, before applying.

 Honors Learning-by-Contract Proposal Forms for Fall and Spring semesters are due by the end of the second week of classes, and for Summer semesters by the end of the first week of classes.

+Once your project is complete, you must reflect upon both the process and experience.
 Honors Learning-by-Contract Evaluation Forms are due by Reading Day of Fall and Spring semesters and by the last day of class for Summer semesters.

 Any student who fails to complete or withdraws from an HLBC without prior notice and approval from the Director of the College will be prohibited from pursing another HLBC project unless and until they meet, in person, with the Director to explain the situation.